tgraupmann/RustChromaMod/README.md

 ### Chroma Events

-* Idle animation - when no other events are happening
+* Idle animation - show hotkeys when no other events are happening

 * Attack animation - when player hits something

-* Random Black/Cyan - Switch active items
+* Random Black/Cyan - switch active items

-* Blink Red - Can't afford to place!
+* Blink Red - can't afford to place!